skoolkid/skoolkit/sphinx/source/skool-macros.rst

 1  1  1 (ink)
 =  =  ===============

-By default, transparent bits in a masked image are rendered in bright green (#00fe00); this colour can be changed by modifying the ``TRANSPARENT`` parameter in the :ref:`ref-Colours` section.
+By default, transparent bits in masked images are rendered in bright green (#00fe00); this colour can be changed by modifying the ``TRANSPARENT`` parameter in the :ref:`ref-Colours` section.
+To make the transparent bits in masked images actually transparent, set ``GIFTransparency=1`` or ``PNGAlpha=0`` in the :ref:`ref-ImageWriter` section.

 Snapshot macros
 ^^^^^^^^^^^^^^^